 There are a few different ways to make an off grid refrigerator.

 One popular option is to use a propane fridge.
 Propane fridges are powered by propane gas and don't require any electricity to run.
 This makes them ideal for people looking to live entirely off the grid, like we do.
 (But we don’t have a propane fridge.
-More on that below.).
+More on that later).

 Another option is to use a DC refrigerator.
 Batteries power DC refrigerators, and they're often used in RVs and boats.
 However, they can also power off grid homes.
 In fact, until last year, we had a battery bank and inverter system.
 We still use this system to power our garage.